tronschell/tradeogre-bot/README.md

 ## Commands

   - !price {BTC/LTC} {TICKER} - gets current price data including: high, low and current price.
+  - !sat - lists prices for Satoshi and Bitcoin.
+  - !sat{USD/EUR} {Price} {Amount} - Calculates the value of a custom coin.
-  - !api - shows the API we are using
+  - !api - shows the API's we are using.
-  - !donate - shows devleoper BTC address
+  - !donate - shows devleoper BTC address.

 ## Known Issues

 - None yet.